elasticclouds/actions-cert-prep/README.md

-Implementing Continuous Integration for Node.js Apps with GitHub Actions
+# Implementing Continuous Integration for Node.js Apps with GitHub Actions
-#
-github
-#
-githubactions
-#
-node
-#
-javascript

 Have you been building and deploying apps without putting Continuous Integration(CI) in place?
 Well, this is a sign to turn a new leaf.

 As a developer, it is important to make sure that high-quality code is shipped at all times.
 As a result, CI is a must-have practice.
 It may drastically shorten the time it takes to deploy new features and updates while also boosting the software's integrity and stability.

 In this article, we'll explore how to add Continuous Integration to a Node.js project with GitHub Actions.

-What exactly is Continuous Integration?
+### What exactly is Continuous Integration?
 Continuous integration (CI) is the process of automatically building and testing code changes as soon as they are committed to the repository.
 This helps catch errors and bugs early on in the development process before they can cause bigger issues down the line.
 Gitlab's Article on CI/CD sheds more light on this topic.